Why should you sign write your leased van?

-What the van graphic designer needs to know?
+What does the van graphic designer need to know?

-When you contact a signwriter for your van graphics, they will need to know a few things before they start working on your design.
-You can make the whole process a lot more straightforward by getting us to sort the signwriting before your van is delivered so it's ready to go as soon as it gets to your door.
-If you do want to sign write your leased vehicle yourself, here are a few things you need to think about when working with the graphic designer:
+When you contact a signwriter for your van graphics, they will need to know a few things before starting working on your design.
+You can make the whole process a lot more straightforward by getting us to sort the signwriting before your van is delivered, so it's ready to go as soon as it gets to your door.
+If you do want to sign-write your leased vehicle yourself, here are a few things you need to think about when working with the graphic designer:

 Your vehicle details

 The professional designing your vehicle signs will need to know your vehicle make, model and year.
-It is important for planning the available space for the van graphics.
+This information is essential for planning the available space for the van graphics.

 You'll need to provide basic details, such as business name, contact details, what kind of services you offer, brand colours and logo, if applicable.

-You need to specify your budget - van graphics can be anything from simple and economical to very complex, like the full van wrapping.
-It's better to agree on a cost upfront than be surprised with a bill higher than expected,
+You need to specify your budget - van graphics can be anything from economical and straightforward to very complex, like complete van wrapping.
+It's better to agree on a cost upfront than be surprised with a bill higher than expected.

 Any special requirements

-If you have something specific in mind for your van signs, it's important that you let the designer know but don't worry if you don't - a good graphic designer will be able to create something unique for your business.
-It is important that you have high-resolution pictures and logos as well as non-standard fonts if you'd like them to be included in your van graphics.
-You should also include any safety requirements such as reflective graphics as per Chapter 8 requirements if you operate on highways.
+Suppose you have something specific in mind for your van signs.
+In that case, you must let the designer know but don't worry if you don't - a good graphic designer will be able to create something unique for your business.
+You must have high-resolution pictures and logos as well as non-standard fonts if you'd like them to be included in your van graphics.
+You should also include any safety requirements, such as reflective graphics, as per Chapter 8 requirements if you operate on highways.

 Deciding on the signwriting design for your vehicle lease

-Choosing colours, fonts and styles can be a bit overwhelming.
-Follow our advice to create van signwriting that's professional and attractive.
+Choosing colours, fonts, and styles can be a bit overwhelming.
+So instead, follow our advice to create van signwriting that's professional and attractive.

 Choose the right font and colours for signwriting a leased vehicle